TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

   can communicate with the EVM using the assigned IP address.

-- To enable static IP, set the static IP in the ipAddr variable in the App_setupNetif() before passing it as arguement to initiate the netif, and stop the dhcp from starting in the App_allocateIPAddress() function.
+- To enable static IP, set the static IP in the ipAddr variable in the App_setupNetif() before passing it as arguement to initiate the netif, and stop the DHCP from starting in the App_allocateIPAddress() function.

 ## Run the example